Effect-TS Makes TypeScript Read Like Business Logic

 );

-Core requirements live at the top level of composition, not buried under implementation details.
+Business logic moves to the center.
+Core requirements live at the top level of composition instead of buried under implementation details.

-Errors and effects become part of type signatures, making the full behavior clear.
+Types tell complete stories.
+Errors and effects become part of type signatures, making full behavior explicit.

 const onboardingWorkflow = (userId: number) =>